KQM-git/TCL/docs/evidence/equipment/artifacts.md

 In continuation to the finding above, lower framerate *might* have an effect on the behavior of the set on Zhongli, particularly the spearkick, possibly lowering the proc rate.

 **Evidence:**
-I recorded 2 encounters with the same enemy, with the same set pieces and weapon, but on 1st encounter I had 60 fps, and on second 30 fps, totaling 36 combos for the 1st encounter and 33 for the 2nd.
+I recorded 2 encounters with the same enemy, with the same set pieces and weapon, but on 1st encounter I had 60 FPS, and on second 30 FPS, totaling 36 combos for the 1st encounter and 33 for the 2nd.
-In 60 fps, 17/18 times, the 4 hits of the spearkick procced together.
+In 60 FPS, 17/18 times, the 4 hits of the spearkick procced together.
-However, in 30 fps, at most only 3 hits of the spearkick did so.
+However, in 30 FPS, at most only 3 hits of the spearkick did so.

 Spreadsheet (2nd tab): [Google Sheets](https://docs.google.com/spreadsheets/d/10yMcbn1AkAHiyaPcwqddvX3Int-atCX5wJVtROjuvDs/edit?usp=sharing)
 Video: [YouTube](https://youtu.be/jxNZBW_-pTc)